Find Solace in Sparky:

 We are a disorganized, gullible, and spoilt species – and yet as the dominant sentient animal and preditor on earth, everything seems to go our way, by expectation and default.

 Our potential and sources of satisfaction through responsibility and opportunity know no bounds and almost anything seems possible once we are determined enough.

-But then, we are stupefied by glittery things and confidence tricks, and flock towards narcissistic despots and deceivers among us that call themselves our ‘leaders’.
+But then, we are stupefied by glittery things and confidence tricks, and flock towards narcissistic despots and deceivers among us that call themselves our friends and protectors.

 But here also is hope, and the hopeful, with ways and skills to recognize and act on opportunity.
 Chances for us to change ourselves and our world for the better.
 When so many belief systems are failing and are seriously disrupted, in the face of impending doom or disorder, it is at times like this when we must rise to action and engagement, as human evolution is threatened by so many world-changing challenges to our communities, economies, cultures, mental health and ways of life and living together.

 Being asleep while being awake while being asleep …

 How and why it is important to understand the relationship and consequences day-to-day.

 What do we know, so far, about sleep, it’s actually a really important aspect of daily life that we should be fully aware of and attend to, nurture and protect, to the point of becoming second nature and exercise best practise in both our conscious and sub-conscious states.